 Christianity has two types of family crests: the Gion-mamori and the cross.

-1549 saw the arrival of Christianity in Japan, and for a time it spread throughout the country, with so many believers building temples and synagogues everywhere.
+1549 saw the arrival of Christianity in Japan, and for a time, it spread throughout the country, with so many believers building temples and synagogues everywhere.

-Among them, Settsu Province had many Christians, and the Nakagawa, Ikeda, and Takayama clans used the cross as their family crest.
+Settsu Province had many Christians, and the Nakagawa, Ikeda, and Takayama clans used the cross as their family crest.

 However, in the Tokugawa period (1603-1867), the Tokugawa shogunate banned Christianity and executed its believers.
 So today Japan has relatively few Christian kamons.